APCS-A-DJHS-DSHS/dhs-cs/notes/arrays.md

     int[] numbers; // Declares a variable that holds arrays of integers

 And they have three different "constructors".
-Two of them work the same way as they do for other objects:
+The first works in a similar fashion to constructors for regular objects.
+The differences are that parentheses are not required and that the array's size goes between the square
+brackets:

+    numbers = new int[5];                // Creates an array with default values

+The second one doesn't require a size between the square brackets.
+Instead, the square brackets are followed by the desired contents of the array, surrounded by
+braces:

-    numbers = new int[5];                // Creates an array with default values numbers = new int[] {1, 2, 3, 4, 5}; // Creates an array with the specified values
+    numbers = new int[] {1, 2, 3, 4, 5}; // Creates an array with the specified values

-And the last one works only if you declare *and* create the array at the same
+The last works like the second one without the `new <constructor>` part.
+There is one limitation, though -- you have to declare the array at the same time you construct it:
-time:

     int[] special = {2, 3, 5, 7, 11};    // OK
     special = {0, 1, 1, 2, 3};           // Not OK